vera-univie/Automated-Setup/README.md

 Now follow follow the instructions from the terminal, if any are given.

 ## EPICS Base
-To install EPICS Base, execute the epics-base_setup.sh file the same way as before, and leaving it in your EPICS folder.
+To install EPICS Base, execute the epics-base_setup.sh file the same way as before, and leaving it in your scripts folder.
 > sudo chmod u+x epics-base_setup.sh
 >
 > sudo ./epics-base_setup.sh

 ## EPICS support
-To install EPICS support, execute the epics-support_setup.sh file while it is in your EPICS folder.
+To install EPICS support, execute the epics-support_setup.sh file while it is in your scripts folder.
 > sudo chmod u+x epics-support_setup.sh
 >
 > sudo ./epics-base_setup.sh